risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.9/guides/sink-to-snowflake.md

 ## Required permission

-To successfully sink data into Snowflake, the Snowflake user account must have the appropriate permissions.
-These permissions include:
+To successfully sink data into Snowflake, the S3 user account must have the appropriate permission:

+- For the S3:  The user must have `WRITE` permission.

+Meanwhile, the Snowflake user account must have the appropriate permissions:

+- For the pipe: The user must have `OPERATE`permission.
+- For the stage: The user must have `USAGE` and `READ` permission.
-- For the table: The user must have either `OWNERSHIP` permission, or at the very least `INSERT` permission.
+- For the table: The user must have `INSERT` and `SELECT` permission.
 - For the database: The user must have `USAGE` permission.
 - For the schema: The user must have `USAGE` permission.

 ## Syntax